idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 very helpful ...
 sometimes students will come in saying ...
-I mean as you can imagine this is customers coming into a distributed team and saying: "look, well we've tried to install your software on this other unsupported OS or IDE" and the situation there is to be polite and say "yes we're focusing on supporting these platforms with the VM and so on" and so sure if you can help them solve that issue ... but prioritise people who are having issues with the courseware and recommend to people doing alternate stuff that they should use the courseware because that is trying to make our own ability to manage everybody's
+I mean as you can imagine this is customers coming into a distributed team and saying: "Look, well we've tried to install your software on this other unsupported OS or IDE" and the situation there is to be polite and say "Yes we're focusing on supporting these platforms with the VM and so on" and so ...
+Sure, if you can help them solve that issue ... but prioritize people who are having issues with the courseware and recommend to people doing alternate stuff that they should use the courseware because that is trying to make our own ability to manage everybody's